UUIDgenerate.RdUUIDgenerate generates new Universally Unique Identifiers. It

 character vector which will be parsed into UUIDs.

-and UUIDparse
+UUIDgenerate, UUIDfromName and UUIDparse values

-depend on the output
+depend on the output argument as follows:

-character vector with each element UUID in
+"string"character vector with each element UUID in

-strings that cannot be parsed
+lowercase form, for UUIDparse strings that cannot be parsed

-will result in NA
+will result in NA values

-raw vector with the UUIDs stores each as 16 bytes seqeuntially.
+"raw"raw vector with the UUIDs stores each as 16 bytes seqeuntially.
 If the output is more than one UUID then the result is a raw matrix with 16 rows and as many columns as there are input elements.

-object of the class UUID
+"uuid"object of the class UUID which is a

 vector of UUIDs in 128-bit internal representation.

-only supported in UUIDparse
+"logical"only supported in UUIDparse and return

-for valid UUID, FALSE
+code TRUE for valid UUID, FALSE for invalid input and

-for NA
+NA for NA input.

-is just a shorthand for
+UUIDvalidate is just a shorthand for

-UUIDparse(what, output="logical")
+UUIDparse(what, output="logical").

-The first argument is not n
+The first argument is not n for historical reasons, because the

 first version did only generate a single UUID.